printing Print

 For each witness, provide a concise (2 or 3 sentences maximum) description of the witness’s role in the case.

-The Court will read the names of witnesses on these lists during jury selection.
+During jury selection, the Court will read the names of witnesses on these lists as well as other names the jury will hear about during trial.

 3. Exhibit Lists.